hesedjds/hesedjds.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a postdoctoral researcher in Department of Computer Science and Engineering at Pohang University of Science and Technology ([POSTECH](https://postech.ac.kr)) and a member of the [Computer Vision Lab.](https://cvlab.postech.ac.kr/lab).
+I am a postdoctoral researcher in National AI Research Lab. at Korea Advanced Institute of Science and Technology ([KAIST](https://www.kaist.ac.kr/)).
 I completed my Ph.D. in 2024, under the supervision of [Minsu Cho](https://cvlab.postech.ac.kr/~mcho) at POSTECH, Pohang, Korea.
 My research interest is computer vision and deep learning, especially scene graph generation and neuro-symbolic learning.

 News
 ======
+- **[Jan.
+2025]** I have started a new role as a Postdoctoral researcher at National AI Research Lab. in KAIST.
 - **[Sep.
 2024]** I have started a new role as a Postdoctoral reseracher at POTSECH, working with Prof. Minsu Cho.
 - **[Aug.
 2024]** I am glad to announce that I successfully defended my Ph.D. dissertation, "Scene Understaning with Contextual Reasoning via Message Passing."
 - **[Jun.
 2024]** A paper about burst-image enhencement is accepted to NTIRE workshop at CVPR 2024.